SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Acknowledgment

 \begin{IEEEbiography}[{ }]{Xiaokang Yang} (M'00-SM'04-F'19) received the B. S. degree from Xiamen University, in 1994, the M. S. degree from Chinese Academy of Sciences in 1997, and the Ph.D. degree from Shanghai Jiao Tong University in 2000.
-He is currently a Distinguished Professor of School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University, Shanghai, China.
-His research interests include visual signal processing and communication, media analysis and retrieval, and pattern recognition.
-He serves as an Associate Editor of IEEE Transactions on Multimedia, and IEEE Signal Processing Letters.
-He is a Fellow of IEEE. \end{IEEEbiography}
+He is currently a Distinguished Professor, Shanghai Jiao Tong University, Shanghai, China.
+His research interests include visual signal processing and pattern recognition.
+He serves as an Associate Editor of IEEE Transactions on Multimedia. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jin Tang} received the B.Eng. degree in automation and the Ph.D. degree in computer science from Anhui University, Hefei, China, in 1999 and 2007, respectively.
-He is currently a Professor with the School of Computer Science and Technology, Anhui University.
-His current research interests include computer vision, pattern recognition, and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wenlong Liao} received the B. E. degree from Northwestern Polytechnical University, in the major of Detection, Guidance and Control Techniques in 2011, and the M. S. degree from Shanghai Jiao Tong University in Control Science and Engineering in 2014.
-Since then he has been working on autonomous driving for specific scenarios and currently he is the senior engineer of COWAROBOT Co., Ltd. His research interests are robotics and computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Tao He} received the B. E. and M. E. degree from Shanghai Jiao Tong University in Electrical Engineering in 2005 and 2008, respectively.
-Then he received the PhD degree from Tokyo Institute of Technology in Mechanical and Aerospace Engineering in 2012.
-Since then he has been working on autonomous driving for and currently he is the founder and the Chief Executive Officier (CEO) of COWAROBOT Co., Ltd. His research interests are robotics.
-He is the winner of Forbes 40 under 40 China. \end{IEEEbiography}
+He is currently a Professor with the School of Computer Science and Technology, Anhui University, Hefei, China.
+His current research interests include computer vision, pattern recognition, and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tao He} received the B. E. and M. E. degrees from Shanghai Jiao Tong University in Electrical Engineering in 2005 and 2008, respectively.
+He received his PhD in Mechanical and Aerospace Engineering, from Tokyo Institute of Technology, Tokyo, Japan in 2012.
+Since then he has been working on autonomous driving for and currently he is the founder and the Chief Executive Officer (CEO) of COWAROBOT Co., Ltd. He is the winner of Forbes 40 under 40 China. \end{IEEEbiography}